pf1219/StroCate/README.md

 * z-z1=(z2-z1)/(x2-x1)*(x-x1): Line AB
 * (x-a)^2+(z-b)^2=12^2: Circle
-Solving this gives us two points, E and F, where the line intersects the circle By comparing dot product of vector AB, vector CE and dot product of vector AB/vector CF, we can find out which intersection point corresponds to the actual hovering location of the eye
+Solving this gives us two points, E and F, where the line intersects the circle

+By comparing dot product of vector AB, vector CE and dot product of vector AB/vector CF, we can find out which intersection point corresponds to the actual hovering location of the eye

 Stronghold is located on the half-line CF

 ### Calculating standard error
-Program assumes 2 kinds of error affects prediction
+Program assumes 2 types of error affect the prediction
-* Measurement error(σ1): How accurately user alligned crosshair
+* Measurement error(σ1): How accurately user aligned crosshair
-  - This is affected by user defined "Allign error"(ε1)
+  - This is affected by user defined "Align error"(ε1)
-  - This is estimated σ1=arctan(ε1/12/16) (12: Distance eye flies, 16: Number of pixels in a block)
+  - Estimated using: σ1=arctan(ε1/12/16) (12: Distance eye flies, 16: Number of pixels in a block)
 * Precision error(σ2): How precisely the direction is measured
   - In "Coord+Coord" mode, this is affected by distance between Coordinate 1 and Coordinate 2
-  - This is estimated σ2=arctan(0.01*sqrt(2)/distance)*0.2
+  - Estimated using σ2=arctan(0.01*sqrt(2)/distance)*0.2
   - In "Corner+Facing" mode, this is affected by user defined "Pixel error"(ε1)
-  - This is estimated σ2=arctan(ε1/16/0.3) (0.3: Distance between the player and block which player is facing)
+  - Estimated using σ2=arctan(ε1/16/0.3) (0.3: Distance between the player and block which player is facing)
 * Combined error(σ) is calculated σ=sqrt(σ1^2+σ2^2)

 ### Updating probability
-The posterior probability is proportional to the product of prior probability and likelihood
+The posterior probability is proportional to the product of prior probability and the likelihood
 * Posterior probability: The probability that a certain chunk contains the stronghold afte the new observation
 * Prior probability: The probability that a certain chunk contains the stronghold before considering the new observation
 * Likelihood: The probability of making the observation if the stronghold were located in that chunk

-In normal distribution with mean(μ) and standard deviation(σ), the probability density function is
+For normal distribution with mean(μ) and standard deviation(σ), the probability density function(PDF) is

 ![image](https://github.com/user-attachments/assets/6dfeba82-db9d-4b86-8060-6d7ee3e7dc6b)

 ![image](https://github.com/user-attachments/assets/4b4bbb81-6e7d-40bf-b3d3-8a491d815e09)

-Probability density function at x=A means relative likelihood of A getting sampled from this distribution
+The value of PDF at x=A represents relative likelihood of observing value A from this distribution

-If observed angle is θ and eye of ender started flying at C(a,b), likelihood in each chunk is calculated
+If observed angle is θ and the eye of ender started flying from point C(a,b), for each chunk, the likelihood is calculated
 * Eye of ender points to (2,2) of stronghold chunk
-* If (2,2) of certain chunk is Sn(xn,zn), we can calculate direction of vector CSn=(xn-a,zn-b)
+* Compute the direction vector from the eye's start point to the (2,2) of the chunk, vector CSn=(xn-a,zn-b)
-* Calculate difference between two angles, Δθ
+* Calculate the angle(Δθ) between eye's observed direction and expected direction to the chunk
-* Likelihood is value of probability density function at x=Δθ, given μ=0, σ=combined error
+* Likelihood is value of PDF at x=Δθ, given μ=0, σ=combined error

-After iterating this process through all candidate chunks, probability is normalized so that it sum up to 1
+After calculating unnormalized probabilities for all candidate chunks, normalize them so that total probability sums up to 1